 Review the steps first and then take the quiz.

-Review the steps
+Review the steps5 Factors

 Take a closer look at the five factors to consider when evaluating a news story for credibility.